What is feline infectious peritonitis?

 I understand there are specific blood tests.
 How reliable are these?

-Several companies produce kits that detect antibodies to Feline Coronavirus in blood.
-Some veterinary laboratories provide tests such as polymerase-chain reaction (PCR) tests, which can detect minute amounts of the virus (antigen test).
+Veterinary laboratories provide tests that detect antibodies to feline coronavirus in the blood, but these tests are non-specific and cannot be used alone to diagnose FIP.
+Some laboratories provide tests such as polymerase-chain reaction (PCR) tests, which can detect very small amounts of the virus but no unique genetic sequence associated with FIP has been identified.
 Although some of these tests claim to be able to distinguish between the strains, and to detect strains more likely to be associated with FIP, many independent experts disagree with these claims.
 Therefore, a positive test in a healthy cat is not a strong predictor of subsequent FIP disease.

-If a cat has clinical signs consistent with a diagnosis of FIP then a "positive" test is supportive of the diagnosis, but not conclusive.
-In advanced clinical cases, the virus antibodies may be bound into complexes that are not detected by the laboratory test, producing a "false negative" result.
-Therefore, a "negative" test in the presence of advanced signs does not rule out the diagnosis of FIP.
+If a cat has clinical signs consistent with a diagnosis of FIP then a positive test is supportive of the diagnosis, but not conclusive.
+Likewise, a negative test in the presence of advanced signs does not rule out the diagnosis of FIP.

 As you can see, FIP is one of the most challenging diagnoses for your veterinarian to make because of the complexity of the disease and the limitations of current tests.

 Is there any treatment for FIP?

 FIP is fatal in almost all cases.
-There is no specific treatment.
-Anti-inflammatory drugs such as corticosteroids (sometimes used in combination with certain types of immunosuppressive drugs used in cancer therapy, such as cyclophosphamide), may temporarily suppress symptoms and improve the cat's quality of life.
-An experimental drug, polyprenyl immunostimulant (PI), is currently being investigated for use in the “dry” form of FIP.
+Supportive treatments may extend longevity and improve quality of life, however, there is no specific cure.
+Anti-inflammatory drugs such as corticosteroids (e.g., prednisolone) in combination with certain drugs that suppress the immune system (e.g., cyclophosphamide), may temporarily reduce inflammation and improve the cat's quality of life.
+An experimental drug, polyprenyl immunostimulant (PI), is currently being investigated for use in the dry form of FIP.
 For the clinically ill cat, once FIP has been diagnosed, euthanasia may be the most humane and appropriate course of action.

 Is there a vaccine for FIP?